The Vision, Graphics, Interaction, and Robotics Track

 MECS E6615 Advanced Robotic Manipulation

-• Non-CS/Non-Track: CS MS students may request up to 3 points of Non-CS/Non-Track points to count toward their 30 point MS program.
+• Non-CS/Non-Track: CS MS students may request up to 3 points of Non-CS/Non-Track points to count toward their 30-point MS program.
 CS Track advisor may review and approve if the course is determined to be relevant to the CS MS track and sufficiently technical in nature.
-Students should send the Non-CS/Non-Track Form and the course syllabus to your Track Advisor for review.
+Students should send the Non-CS/Non-Track Form and the course syllabus to their Track Advisor for review.